kubernetes/website/content/zh-cn/docs/concepts/security/multi-tenancy.md

 where you can assign priority values to pods.
 When scheduling pods, the scheduler will try evicting pods with lower priority when there are insufficient resources to schedule pods that are assigned a higher priority.
-If you have a use case where tenants have different service tiers in in a shared cluster e.g. free and paid, you may want to give higher priority to certain tiers using this feature.
+If you have a use case where tenants have different service tiers in a shared cluster e.g. free and paid, you may want to give higher priority to certain tiers using this feature.
 -->
 最后，还有 [Pod 优先级和抢占](/zh-cn/docs/concepts/scheduling-eviction/pod-priority-preemption/)，